Scarabaeus1033/NEXAH-CODEX/SYSTEM 3: 🪐 COSMICA ASTROPHYSICA – Planetary Fields, Grid Navigation, Stellar Resonance/LAMBDA_DISC-CODEX/README.md

 ## 🌍 LANGUAGE NOTE

-This module uses **both German and English**, depending on context and symbolic density.
-German is used where deep symbolic system layers are being formulated, while English is preferred for international conceptual framing.
+This module uses **both German and English**.
+German is primarily used where symbolic density and resonance-specific logic require precise linguistic structures, especially within core system design.
+English is used to provide broader conceptual accessibility.

+> This bilingual approach is intentional and reflects the hybrid symbolic-linguistic logic of the Codex.

 ---